-Whether you are planning a family picnic, hiking with friends, or just craving some solitude in a magnificent natural setting, Clark County's many parks and trails can provide the outdoor experience you are looking for.
+Whether you are planning a family picnic, hiking with friends or just craving some solitude in a magnificent setting, Clark County's many parks and trails can provide a great outdoor experience.

 If your special event requires exclusive use to ensure a particular facility is available and ready upon your arrival, a reservation is highly recommended.
 Reservations help county parks staff coordinate with other events to ensure your exclusive use and provide adequate information to properly prepare for the event.